Rabcor/Wizardry-8-Portrait-Swapper/README.md

 # Extras

 SLFEX is an SLF file parser, primarily geared towards reading SLF files and displaying info about it's contents, as well as extracting those contents.
+It's untested on windows.
 <img width="1280" height="800" alt="image" src="https://github.com/user-attachments/assets/5d3a24c7-be1a-4981-aab1-faf3ae4749db" />
 It's only partially complete, it can swap out the contents of most TGA files and to a limited degree STI files as well (STI16 fully supported, STI8 only properly supported if all images are the same size), it can display the contents of all those files properly though which can be a boon for modding when you are looking for a specific texture you want to replace.
 The utility isn't 100% complete, it relies on the other classes to function so run it from the same directory as you would main.py.